teedoc/teedoc.github.io/docs/get_started/en/install/README.md

 pip3 install teedoc --upgrade
 ```

+> If your network uses `pypi.org` and the speed is very slow, you can choose other sources, such as Tsinghua tuna source: `pip3 install teedoc -i https://pypi.tuna.tsinghua.edu.cn/simple`

 Now you can use the `teedoc` command in the terminal

 If not, please check if the `Python` executable directory is not added to the environment variable `PATH`,